zouppen/pisstv/README.md

 This will create `buzzece_qr.png.wav` in the working directory that encodes the ECE Buzz image in the Scottie 2 protocol.

 ## Other things

-There are some shell and Python scripts that carried over from the original repository by AgriVision (Gerrit Polder, PA3BYA).
-They should have been modified to work with the PiSSTVpp, but is not tested.

 pisstv: to convert the image to a soundfile.